Jeff Garlett: Carlton (2009–2014)

 left: Garlett playing for Carlton in September 2011.

 right: Garlett at Melbourne training in July 2015.

 Garlett was recruited to the AFL by the Carlton Football Club with the sixth pick in the 2009 Rookie Draft.
 He joined indigenous Swan Districts teammate Chris Yarran at Carlton, who was drafted in the 2008 AFL draft at pick 6.

 After playing in Carlton's 2009 NAB Cup series, he was elevated off the rookie list in place of injured ruckman Robert Warnock.
 He made his debut in Round 1, 2009 against Richmond at the Melbourne Cricket Ground, scoring a goal with his first kick.
 Garlett played ten games for Carlton in 2009, scoring twelve goals.
 Late in the season, he, as well as teammates Cameron Cloke and Eddie Betts, was internally suspended by Carlton for one game after failing to attend a recovery session.

 Garlett was made a nominated rookie in 2010, and earned regular selection in the Carlton team.
 He scored a career-high six goals in Round 19 against Essendon and was subsequently rewarded for this by taking out the NAB Rising Star nomination for the round; he ultimately polled five votes to finish sixth for the Rising Star Award.
 He played twenty games for the year, and performed strongly in the club's best and fairest, finishing seventh.
 Throughout the season, he formed part of a short-lived forward-line structure consisting of tall full-forward Setanta Ó hAilpín, and three small forwards (Garlett, Eddie Betts and Chris Yarran) who became known as "Setanta's Little Helpers".

 Garlett signed a two-year contract extension with the Blues, and moved onto the senior list proper in 2011.
 He played every game in 2011, and kicked 50 goals for the year.

 Melbourne (2015–2019)

 On 9 October 2014, Garlett was traded to the Melbourne Football Club after an off-field incident involving him and teammate Mitch Robinson.
 After a 78-game stint at Melbourne, which included a leading goalkicker award in 2017, Garlett was delisted at the conclusion of the 2019 season.

+Caramut (2026)

+For the 2026 season Garlett signed on for Caramut in the Mininera and District Football League, giving the struggling club and town in general a huge lift and drawcard.
+Garlett's contribution saw the Caramut Swans play and win their first final since 2008 alongside former Adelaide and Brisbane midfielder Cam Ellis-Yolmen, who he also lured to the club to play.
+Garlett has signed on to play again for 2027.